apache/causeway-site/content/contributors/verifying-releases.md

 Whenever a committer announces a vote on a release on the [dev mailing list](../support.html), it is the responsibility of the project's PMC to cast their vote on the release.
 Any other ASF member may also vote.

 This page provides some guidance on what a voter is expected to verify before casting their vote.
-There is a [script](/contributors/verifying-releases-script.html) available but please read this page before executing that.

 Per this [ASF documentation](http://www.apache.org/dev/release.html), the legal requirements for an ASF release are: